tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-client-information/web3_clientversion.md

 ### Overview

-`web3_clientVersion` is a method of the Flare JSON-RPC API that allows the client to retrieve the current version of the Flare client software being used by the node.
+`web3_clientVersion` is a method of the JSON-RPC API that allows the client to retrieve the current version of the client software being used by the node.

 This method is read-only and does not require authentication.
-The `web3_clientVersion` method can be used by developers to confirm the version of the Flare client software they are using and ensure that it is compatible with their application.
+The `web3_clientVersion` method can be used by developers to confirm the version of the client software they are using and ensure that it is compatible with their application.

 ### Parameters

 This method has no parameters.
-It only retrieves the current version of the Flare client software.
+It only retrieves the current version of the client software.

 ### Return Object

-The `web3_clientVersion` method returns a string representing the version of the Flare client software being used.
+The `web3_clientVersion` method returns a string representing the version of the client software being used.
 The string includes the client name, version number, and build information.

-* `String` - Version string of the Flare client software being used.
+* `String` - Version string of the client software being used.

 ### Example Request